neofilisoft/LacrimaEngine/README.md

 # Lacrima

 ## What is Lacrima
 **Lacrima** is a lightweight game engine with high-fidelity graphics rendering and simulation functions, provides a flexible gameplay framework, and will mainly focus on AIGC technologies in the future.
-Lacrima uses vulkan as the only graphics/computing api, and is written in C++17.
+Lacrima uses vulkan as the only graphics/computing api, and is written in C++.
 ![1](snapshot/robot.png)

 ![2](snapshot/sponza.png)